 If you don’t have enough leaves of your own, then ask your neighbours for theirs.
 I’m sure the ones that are not gardeners will gladly let you rake them up and take them to save them the chore of doing so.

-So if your garden shed or garage could use some cleaning up, now’s the time to tackle that task.
+So if your garden shed, greenhouse, garage or basement could use some cleaning up with respect to garden stuff, now’s the time to tackle that task.
 It is cooler and you likely are not as busy watering and doing other maintenance tasks.

-Take inventory of your garden supplies and restock as necessary.
-Make sure your tools are clean and well maintained.
-And consider putting some tools on your Christmas wish list this year.
-Just give your “Santa” these links to the garden tool buying guides: 10 Must Have Tools and 15 Special Tools
+- consider putting some tools you wish you had on your Christmas wish list this year.
+Just give your “Santa” these links to the garden tool buying guides:

 In any of these locations be careful about overwatering as that could introduce rot, mildew and other waterborne diseases.